In this section

 Depending on the risk associated with the goods, the shipment may be documented on a Form E29B, Temporary Admission Permit.
 A refundable security deposit is required and can be paid in cash, by certified cheque or money order or by a bond in an amount equal to the customs duties and taxes payable on the goods.
 The deposit cannot be less than $1,000.00.

 Commercial goods (i.e. goods for sale) being shipped by a common carrier to an event site cannot be documented on a Form E29B, Temporary Admission Permit.
 The importer or the customs broker must present the appropriate Form B3, Canada Customs Coding Form, and pay any required customs duty and taxes to release the goods into Canada.

 Tourists, visitors and temporary residents such as students or individuals with valid work permits can temporarily import a motor vehicle into Canada provided the vehicle is exported within three years.

 For more information: Memorandum D2-1-1, Temporary Importation of Baggage and Conveyances by Non-residents

-Travellers to the event should be prepared to answer questions from CBSA officers about the accompanying goods (description, quantity, value and origin).
+Travellers to the event should be prepared to answer questions from CBSA border services officers about the accompanying goods (description, quantity, value and origin).

 A bonded carrier is authorized to transport goods into Canada and assumes full liability for the goods.

-For more information: Memorandum D3-4-2, Highway Cargo – Import Movements
+For more information: Memorandum D3-4-2, Highway Pre-arrival and Reporting Requirements

 Courier means all common commercial carriers, regardless of mode of transport, including freight forwarders and de-consolidators.